 On 1 April, General Wainwright recognized that little or no food could

 arrive through the Japanese blockade and ordered a new reduced ration.
-The

-ounces of beans and cereals, 2.5 ounces of rice, 3
+of vegetables, 3 ounces of beans and cereals, 2.5 ounces of rice, 3

 ounces of milk, and approximately 3 ounces of miscellaneous foodstuffs.

 “We were hungry all the time,” remembered Private First Class Ben L.

 Lohman, “We ate mule meat . . . when the mules were killed in the

 bombing . . . they’d bring the carcasses down and we’d eat ‘em.”

 Drinking water was distributed only twice a day in powder cans, but

 bombing and shelling often interrupted the resupply.
 The staple food

 created major problems for the 4th Marines, as men were weakened and

 lacked reliable night vision.
-Some Marines lost up
+Some Marines lost up to 40 pounds during

 On 9 April, Bataan fell to the Japanese after a final offensive broke